root-project/root/documentation/users-guide/Histograms.md

 -   `0` for no data points

-The option ' `i` ' is used for integer Y values with the uncertainty of ±0.5, assuming the probability that Y takes any value between Y-0.5 and Y+0.5 is uniform (the same argument for Y uniformly distributed between Y and Y+1).
+The option ' `i` ' is used for integer Y values with the uncertainty of $\pm 0.5$, assuming the probability that Y takes any value between Y-0.5 and Y+0.5 is uniform (the same argument for Y uniformly distributed between Y and Y+1).
 An example is an ADC measurement.
 The '`G`' option is useful, if all Y variables are distributed according to some known